buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.1.6 =
+ * Fix bug from 1.1.5 that caused listing of sitewide galleries on user profile(sorry for the 1.5 hour of trouble).
+ * Fix pagination links on ajax loaded gallery list.

 = 1.1.5 =
  * Site admins can choose which image size to use in lightbox.